UviDTE-FPSoC/Zynq7000-dnn-inference/ZedBoard_DNNs/README.md

 Prerequisites
 -------------
+- Host machine (computer/laptop) with Ubuntu 18.04.2 installed.
+Version required for proper Vivado installation at the moment of writing this guide.
+You can update to 18.04 LTS once Vivado has been installed.
 - Vivado Design Suite v2019.2.
 Installation guide [here](https://github.com/UviDTE-FPSoC/Zynq7000-examples/tree/master/SD-operating-system/PetaLinux/2019.2).
 - PetaLinux 2019.2.
 Make sure the Vivado Design Suite and PetaLinux are the same version.
-The previous guide shows how to install petalinux.
+The previous guide shows how to install petalinux as well.

-Which Ubuntu I'm using, all tools of Xilinx I'm using ... .
-In the Vivado installation, import the board files.